-We have and expect to continue to incur expenses and devote resources and management time as a result of being a public company, which may negatively impact our financial performance and could cause our results of operations and financial condition to suffer.
+We have and expect to continue to incur expenses and devote resources and management time as a result of being a public company, which may negatively impact our financial performance, our results of operations, cash flows and financial condition.

-We have incurred and expect to continue to incur significant legal, accounting, insurance and other expenses as our company has grown in recent years.
+As a public company, we are subject to laws, regulations and requirements, certain corporate governance provisions of the Sarbanes-Oxley Act, related regulations of the SEC and the requirements of the NYSE.
+Complying with these statutes, regulations and requirements occupies a significant amount of time of our board of directors and management and significantly increases our costs and expenses as compared to when we were a private company.
+For example, as a public company, we have had to institute a more comprehensive internal controls and financial reporting function, comply with rules promulgated by the NYSE, prepare and distribute periodic public reports in compliance with our obligations under the federal securities laws, maintain effective disclosure controls and procedures and internal controls for financial reporting, and involve and retain to a greater degree outside counsel and accountants in the above activities.
+As such, we have incurred and expect to continue to incur significant legal, accounting, insurance and other expenses as our Company has grown in recent years.
 The rules implemented by the SEC, the NYSE, and the securities regulators in Switzerland have required changes in corporate governance practices of public companies.
-Compliance with these laws, rules and regulations has and will continue to substantially increase our expenses, including our legal, accounting and information technology costs and expenses, and make some activities more time consuming and costly, and these new obligations will require attention from our senior management and could divert their attention away from the day-to-day management of our business.
-As a public company, these laws, rules and regulations make it more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+Compliance with these laws, rules and regulations has and will continue to substantially increase our expenses, including our legal, accounting and information technology costs and expenses, and make some activities more time consuming and costly.
+Compliance with these laws, rules and regulations also require attention from our senior management and could divert their attention away from the day-to-day management of our business.
+As a public company, these laws, rules and regulations also make it more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
 Due to increased risks and exposure it may be more difficult for us to attract and retain qualified persons to serve on our board of directors or as officers.
 As a result of the foregoing, we expect to continue to incur a substantial increase in legal, accounting, insurance and certain other expenses in the future, which will negatively impact our financial performance and could cause our results of operations and financial condition to suffer.